brunocodutra/metal/doc/manual.md

 Great effort is undertaken to keep Metal strictly in conformance with the C++11 standard and compatible with the widest possible variety of compilers.
-To this end, three of the most popular freely available C++ compilers are officially and actively supported through [Continuous Integration (CI)][ci] premisses.
+To this end, some of the most popular freely available C++ compilers are officially and actively supported through [Continuous Integration (CI)][ci] premisses.
 GCC and Clang are tested with help of [Travis CI][travis.metal], while Microsoft Visual Studio is tested using [Appveyor CI][appveyor.metal].

-Current compilation status is summarized in the table bellow.
+Current compilation status is summarized in the table bellow, if your favorite compiler is not listed, please [let us know][Metal.issues].

 <center>
     <table>